Lobesitdoll/mdncomp/README.md

     $ mdncomp html*toblob. --raw

-Open documentation link in the default browser:
+Open documentation link in the default browser (in terminals such as xterm you can also try <kbd>CTRL</kbd>-click the displayed link):

     $ mdncomp html*toblob. --mdn